Bachelor of Landscape Architecture

-- Communities and firms across Canada, in the United States, and in other countries around the world.
+- Communities and firms across Canada, the United States, and other countries around the world.

-And a growing number of BLA graduates pursue advanced degrees in landscape architecture or in related disciplines.
+A growing number of BLA graduates pursue advanced degrees in landscape architecture or related disciplines.

 For details on applying to the BLA program, please refer to the Undergraduate Admission website.

 What Students / Alumni Have to Say

 Watch Student Profile Videos on the UofG Admissions YouTube Channel.
 Learn about landscape architecture student experiences through the following OAC BLA profiles and Blog posts: